zitadel/zitadel/site/quickstarts/200-dart.md

 ---
+title: Dart / Flutter
-title: Native Apps
+subtitle: Native Apps
-subtitle: Backend
 img: tech/dart.svg
 date: 29 January 2021
 readingtime: 15min
 route: dart
+visible: true
 ---

 This Integration guide shows you the recommended way on how to integrate **ZITADEL** into your Flutter Application.